-- To support the child's development in ways that will foster security, confidence and independence within a safe environment, whereby the child feels listened to. - To ensure that the mental health as well as physical health is monitored, protected and promoted in everything we do. - To promote a culture of safeguarding throughout the school to all staff, volunteers and children by placing posters around the school that highlight good practice with regards to safeguarding.
-In addition, safeguarding will be regularly mentioned in staff briefings and via emails in order to ensure that it is in the forefront of everybody's mind. - To practise safer recruitment in order to ensure that all adults within our school, who have access to children, have been checked as to their suitability (Refer to Safer Recruitment policy). - To raise the awareness of all staff, including volunteers, of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse or mental health issues. - To provide a systematic means of monitoring children known or thought to be at risk of harm and support those who have been abused in accordance with his or her agreed Child Protection Plan. - To develop a structured procedure within the school, which will be followed by all members of the school community in cases of suspected abuse (See appendix 1A and 1B). - To develop and promote effective working relationships with other agencies, especially the Police and Social Services. - Work with parents to build their understanding of and their commitment to the welfare of all our children. - To always act in the best interests of the child.
+- To support the child's development in ways that will foster security, confidence and independence within a safe environment, whereby the child feels listened to. - To ensure that the mental health as well as physical health is monitored, protected and promoted in everything we do. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - To promote a culture of safeguarding throughout the school to all staff, volunteers and children by placing posters around the school that highlight good practice with regards to safeguarding.
+In addition, safeguarding will be regularly mentioned in staff briefings and via emails in order to ensure that it is in the forefront of everybody's mind. - To practise safer recruitment in order to ensure that all adults within our school, who have access to children, have been checked as to their suitability (Refer to Safer Recruitment policy). - To raise the awareness of all staff, including volunteers, of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse or mental health issues. - To provide a systematic means of monitoring children known or thought to be at risk of harm and support those who have been abused in accordance with his or her agreed Child Protection Plan. - To develop a structured procedure within the school, which will be followed by all members of the school community in cases of suspected abuse (See appendix 1A and 1B). - To develop and promote effective working relationships with other agencies, especially the Police and Social Services. - Work with parents to build their understanding of and their commitment to the welfare of all our children. - To take positive action when needed, and not discriminate against pupils with protected characteristics, in accordance with the Equality Act 2010. - To always act in the best interests of the child.